The idea behind ONEiO

 ONEiO is a multi-tenant, cloud-based integration service.
 The service and all of its components and services are fully managed and controlled by ONEiO and thus there's no need for end-users to set-up any technical management procedures.

-ONEiO is hosted within the EU in a data center that has successfully passed multiple security certifications, e.g. SAS70 Type II, ISO 27001, and PCI DSS Level 1.
+ONEiO is hosted either within the EU or US in data centers that have successfully passed multiple security certifications, e.g. SAS70 Type II, ISO 27001, and PCI DSS Level 1.

 ONEiO is made highly available and fault-tolerant by building the system as an asynchronous, staged event-driven architecture (SEDA) where components communicate by transmitting messages and responding to events.
 Communication is further enhanced by persistent queues, which makes the system fault-tolerant as the receiver doesn't even need to be running for the sender to send a message.